SSharifSaeed/SSharifSaeed/README.md

-Hello! my name is Sharif Saeed welcome to my page!
-Here i'll be posting content on my old notes to projects that I am currently working on.
+**Hello! my name is Sharif Saeed welcome to my page!
+Here i'll be posting content on my old notes to projects that I am currently working on.**

+**Heres some facts about me:**
+- 📚 School: George Mason University
+- ⚡ Major: Computer Engineering
+- 📫 How to reach me: Sharifsaeedwork@gmail.com or contact me on [linkedIn](https://www.linkedin.com/in/sharif-saeed-795675347/)
+- 🤺 Fun fact: I do kendo and compete nationally! (japanese fencing)
 <!--
 **SSharifSaeed/SSharifSaeed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.